FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Random color=The alt text (what you see when you hover the mouse over) of the large button in the "Create a game" menu that makes Lichess randomly pick a color for you.

-Create a game=One of the 3 buttons on the "Play" page.
+Create a game=One of the 3 rectangular buttons on the "Play" page (http://lichess.org/).
 This creates a game that is listed in the list (or graph) of open games.

 White is victorious=This appears in the top left box of a game, and also the player profile, when the white player wins the game.